system-zero/system-zero/data/docs/la.md

   println (ret4 (10)) # => 20
   println (ret4 (100)) # => 400
-  # Note that a map property or method, or an array item it is not
+  # note that a map property or method, or an array item it is not
   # a single token expression, so those are not valid code:
     #  return map.prop if true
     #  return array[0] if true